An article on restoration of Egypt's oldest church.

 The book precedes with Mr. Mariette's successors in the field as well as the various other excavators that take over at the end of the nineteenth century and the beginning of the twentieth century.
 The impetuous for some of the earlier explorations was the desire of to find sites and events from the Bible.

-Part four begins with the changes made after world war one to the division of finds with Cairo receiving all the finds unless the antiquities authorities deemed a piece unnecessary to the national collection.
-The head of Nefertiti in Berlin became a major part in this decision being made.
+Part four begins with the changes made after world war one to the division of finds with Cairo receiving all the find's unless the antiquities authorities deemed a piece unnecessary to the national collection.
+The head of Nefertiti in Berlin became a major part of this decision being made.

-Soon Mr. Montet is into the discovery of King Tutankhamen's tomb in thankfully not to much detail and then the author is on to excavations outside of Egypt as well as in the desert regions.
+Soon Mr. Montet is onto the discovery of King Tutankhamen's tomb in thankfully not too much detail and then the author is on to excavations outside of Egypt as well as in the desert regions.

 Isis was a good read certainly Pierre Montet was a fortunate excavator and a man who knew what he was talking about.